boguz/geometric-paint-worklet/README.md

 # geometric-paint-worklet
-A customisable CSS Paint Worklet that renders geometric figures to the background of any element
+A customizable CSS Paint Worklet that renders geometric figures to the background of any element

 ![Example with large thin borders](images/site_capture.gif)